 In all fields it is very important that we faithfully and accurately understand the teachings and findings of the previous generation.
 This information is invaluable as it removes the need for each generation to start from scratch.
 If we always had to start from scratch, each generation would have to start with fire and the wheel and hence humanity would make no progress.

 In the field of physics, school children throughout the world learn Sir Isaac Newton’s laws of motion.
 There is no need to rediscover these laws as the work has already been done.
 Some students may go on to study physics at a high level and eventually work at the cutting edge of the field.
 They aim to come up with better theories to explain the physical universe.
 In doing so they are seeking what Newton himself sought.
 They are honouring him by building on his research.
-They would not honour him if they abandoned the search he was key part of and instead sought to preserve the “infallible equations” of “Newton-Ryu”.
+They would not honour him if they abandoned the search he was a key part of and instead sought to preserve the “infallible equations” of “Newton-Ryu”.

 In the martial arts, “styles” can become a barrier to progress if they are viewed as something that must always be preserved and can never be deviated from.
 This preservation prevents the process of Shuhari, diverts us from the quest that the masters themselves were on, can prevent improvements in combative efficiently, and will ultimately lead to the stagnation and death of the “style”.
 Styles are not sacrosanct and it is important that we allow karate to live and to evolve.

 The styles that have been handed down to us are invaluable.
 They form the basis of what we do and we should be incredibly grateful to the founders of these styles for ensuring we don’t have to start from the beginning.
 We should faithfully copy their teachings so we gain a good understanding of their own discoveries.
-However, there will eventually come a point where we should continue to copy the example of the founders of these styles and introduce our own expression of the core concepts.
+However, there will eventually come a point where we should not continue to copy the example of the founders of these styles and introduce our own expression of the core concepts.
 Eventually we may even do what they did and go on to formulate and teach our own personal expression of karate.